DavisPL-Teaching/189c/lecture8/README.md

 On Friday, we introduced safety properties.

+- A **safety property** is a spec of the following form: when the program is run, a "bad" event never occurs.

+  I.e.: there is some set of bad states X, and when the program is run, a state in X never occurs.

 Which of the following are examples of safety properties?
 (options in the form below)